-Estimation theory considers the extraction of useful information from raw sensor measurements in the presence of signal uncertainty.
+(II) Estimation theory considers the extraction of useful information from raw sensor measurements in the presence of signal uncertainty.
 Common applications include navigation, localization and mapping, but applications can be found in all fields where measurements are used.
 Mathematic descriptions of random signals and the response of linear systems are presented.
 The discrete-time Kalman Filter is introduced, and conditions for optimality are described.
 Implementation issues, performance prediction, and filter divergence are discussed.
 Adaptive estimation and nonlinear estimation are also covered.
 Contemporary applications will be utilized throughout the course.
-Pre-requisite: EENG515 and MATH534 or equivalent.
-Spring semester of odd years.
-3 Lecture Hours; 3 Semester Hours.
+Offered spring semester of odd years.
+Prerequisites: EENG515 and undergraduate knowledge of probability theory.
+3 hours lecture; 3 semester hours.